 The Speculative Life Biolab discusses the intersection of art, science, and magic.

-A symbiotic structure that incorporates mycelium into reclaimed electronic waste.
+A symbiotic structure that incorporates slime mold into reclaimed electronic waste.

 The Greatest Show (& Tell) on Earth!